linkmodo/key_remapper/README.md

 A robust, gaming-compatible key remapping tool for Windows 11 (also works on Windows 10).

+Compiled .exe file can be downloaded directly here https://drive.google.com/file/d/1kUUBALFeoGf7AmNjgbKAfZfchaMKC_GV/view?usp=sharing

+Make sure to right click and "Run as Admin" if it's not working right in your particular application/game.

 **Version 1.0** | Built by Li Fan, 2025

 > *Created out of frustration at being unable to disable or remap keys within a particular game.*